qrvey/partner-portal/website/versioned_docs/version-5.3/aws/deploying-qrvey-enterprise-aws.md

 4. Pick **Replace current template**.
 Paste the URL from Step 1 above.

+5. **Important**: Please select ALL subnets in the parameters dropdown.
+In versions 5.3 and earlier, we required up to 3 subnets.
+However, from v5.4 onwards, we require all subnets (with 1 subnet per AZ).

-5. Click on **Next** for the next steps till the end and **Submit** at the end to start the update.
+6. Click on **Next** for the next steps till the end and **Submit** at the end to start the update.

-6. Once the update is complete, launch the URL from the output tab in a new window.
+7. Once the update is complete, launch the URL from the output tab in a new window.

-7. In the UI, you will see an upgrade button.
+8. In the UI, you will see an upgrade button.
 Click on the **Upgrade** button to start the deployment process.
 This may take about 2-3hrs to finish; there is no downtime for the application but we would recommend doing this during off-hours to avoid any issues.

 8. Once the upgrade is complete, you will be able to use the new version.